DimitarNestorov/RepoOnVercel/README.md

 #### Install the dependencies

-Run the following in the root folder of your fork:
+Run the following in the root folder of your repo:

 ```sh
 npm install